Installing the Access Manager Agent on Linux

 $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/lithnet.list > /dev/null

-# Fetch the new repo and install the agent
+# Fetch the new repo

 sudo apt update

-sudo apt install lithnetaccessmanageragent
+# Install the agent sudo apt install lithnetaccessmanageragent3

 Installing the agent on Ubuntu using the Lithnet repo